fxlv/docs/DNS-resolver-configuration.md

 56 seconds after it all started the resolver gives up
 ```
-#all the libraries get closed and ping exits with an error 512 at
+#all the libraries get closed and ping gives up
 223536 19:09:12.084389716 0 ping (5081) > procexit status=512
 ```

 ## The weirdly variating timeouts and logic

 So what we can learn from this is that by default each nameserver is tried 4 times in total (2 connection attempts are made and 2 packets are sent each time per connection) and that the default timeouts are 5,3 and 6 seconds ( if 3 nameservers are specified).
-This seems a bit peculiar as the book "DNS and BIND" describes the timeouts somewhat differently.
+This seems a bit peculiar.
+Quick googling also does not provide any satisfactory explanation.
+The book "DNS and BIND" describes the timeouts somewhat differently.
+It says that if you have 3 nameservers then the first timeout is 5 seconds but for next retries it doubles the timeout each time divided by the amount of nameservers.
+So basically it means 5 seconds for first round 10/3 seconds for second, 20/3 seconds for third etc.
+But this is definitely not what we are observing here.

-If we repeat the tests and override the default timeouts we can see that first timeouts is whatever is set (5 s by default), for next server it is default-30% and the last is default +30%.
+If we repeat the tests and override the default timeouts we can see that first timeouts is whatever is set (5 s by default), for next server it is default- ~30% and the last is default +~30%.
 If only two nameservers are specified then the timeout does not get changed and is whatever is specified (5 s by defaut) every time.

-I would have expected some more randomness there instead of such behaviour ...
+Makes no sense to me so source digging it is.

 ## Digging into the source
-After downloading http://ftp.de.debian.org/debian/pool/main/e/eglibc/eglibc_2.13.orig.tar.gz and grepping it for resolver and its timeout logic I found res_send.c which has the following code:
+After downloading http://ftp.de.debian.org/debian/pool/main/e/eglibc/eglibc_2.13.orig.tar.gz and grepping it for resolver and its timeout logic I found res_send.c which has a function send_dg() that contains following code:
 ```
         /*
          * Compute time for the total operation.